inbalboa/python-monobankua/README.md

 ### Corporate API

-Corporate API have the same methods as personal API, but doesn't have rate limitation.
+Corporate API has the same methods as personal API, but doesn't have rate limitation.

 Corporate API is the only way for non-personal use of open Monobank API.